-Educational programs, internships, and citizen science opportunities.
+Educational programs, internships, and community science opportunities.

 The NYBG Graduate Studies Program trains Ph.D. and Master’s students who are carrying out studies in systematics, genomics, economic botany, and other related fields such as forestry, ecology, bioinformatics, and conservation biology.
 The Program is operated in conjunction with six affiliated universities.
 Students apply to and enroll at one of these universities and complete the degree requirements of the school, but have full access to the staff, facilities, and research opportunities available at the Garden.